-The Foot and Ankle Service at Stanford Health Care specializes in disorders and diseases of the foot and ankle in adult, young adult and teenage patients.
+The Foot and Ankle Service at Stanford Health Care specializes in disorders, injuries, and diseases of the foot and ankle in adult, young adult and teenage patients.
 We treat a large spectrum of problems using both surgical and nonsurgical techniques.

 Whether you are suffering from a chronic disorder or an acute injury of the foot and ankle, our team of specialty-trained orthopaedic doctors, physical therapists and orthotists can help.
 We treat people with all types of foot and ankle injuries, disorders and diseases.
 The goal is to restore function and facilitate a quick return to daily activities, work and sports.